Tech-How/Legacy-Google-Meet/README.md

 8. Click the Save button near the left of the screen.

 ---
-**This theme may not be copied and/or redistributed in any way, shape or form.**
+**This theme may not be copied and/or redistributed in any way, shape or form, excluding the one copy you obtain from my Userstyles or GitHub page.**